demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

       |> PasswordHash
 ```

-As [we did]({{< relref "user-signup-validation.md#making-the-illegal-states-unrepresentable">}}) for the other Domain types `PasswordHash` has a private constructor function to prevent it from creating from outside.
+As [we did]({{< relref "user-signup-validation.md#making-the-illegal-states-unrepresentable">}}) for the other Domain types, `PasswordHash` has a private constructor function to prevent it from creating from outside.

 The static function `Create` takes care of creating the password hash from the provided password using the `Bcrypt` library.

 The `Value` property provides the underlying string representation of the `PasswordHash` type.
 We will be using while persisting the user details.

 > We are placing all the `Domain` types in `UserSignup` namespace now.
-Some of the types that we declared here may be needed for the other usecases.
+Some of the types that we declared here may be needed for the other use cases.
 We will be doing the module reorganization when we require it.

 ## Generating Random Verification Code

-Like `PasswordHash`, let's create a domain type for the verification code with a `Value` property and a static function to `Create` it.
+Like `PasswordHash`, let's create a domain type for the verification code with a `Value` property and a static function to create it.

 ```fsharp
 // UserSignup.fs